Here's how a BART rider helped police catch the dangerous stabbing suspect

 He has a long criminal history and at one point police arrested him at a BART station for a robbery case.

 BART riders are ultimately the ones who located Cowell Monday leading to his arrest by BART police at the Pleasant Hill Station.
-It's unclear how he got back into the system, but ABC 7 News Reporter Katie Utehs spoke with a woman who saw him at the Coliseum BART Station platform and he rode
+It's unclear how he got back into the system, but ABC 7 News Reporter Katie Utehs spoke with a woman who saw him at the Coliseum BART Station platform and he rode her train.

 "I don't know he just gave me a feeling in my stomach.
 I don't know.
 I don't know, I guess call it intuition," recalled Jaunice Reed about the moment she spotted Cowell.